 The average cost for a morning or afternoon session can be in the region of £8 to £16.
 Fees are set by the individual pre school and can be charged at a daily, sessional or hourly rate.

-Depending on your family's circumstances you may be able to claim Free childcare for 2 year olds (FEET) if your child's pre school is registered to offer the funding.
+Depending on your family's circumstances you may be eligible to claim Free childcare for 2 year olds (FEET) if your pre school is registered to offer the funding.

 What is the ratio of staff to children?